History of atheism: Buddhism

+Buddhism is sometimes described as nontheistic because of the absence of a creator god, but that can be too simplistic a view.
 The nonadherence to the notion of a supreme deity or a prime mover is seen by many as a key distinction between Buddhism and other religions.
 While Buddhist traditions do not deny the existence of supernatural beings (many are discussed in Buddhist scripture), it does not ascribe powers, in the typical Western sense, for creation, salvation or judgement, to the "gods"; however, praying to enlightened deities is sometimes seen as leading to some degree of spiritual merit.

 Buddhists accept the existence of beings in higher realms, known as devas, but they, like humans, are said to be suffering in samsara, and not particularly wiser than we are.
 In fact the Buddha is often portrayed as a teacher of the deities, and superior to them.
-Despite this they do have some enlightened Devas in the path of buddhahood.

 Jainism

 Jains see their tradition as eternal.
-Organized Jainism can be dated back to Parshva who lived in the ninth century BCE, and, more reliably, to Mahavira, a teacher of the sixth century BCE, and a contemporary of the Buddha.
+Organized Jainism can be dated back to Mahavira, a teacher of the sixth century BCE, and a contemporary of the Buddha.
 Jainism is a dualistic religion with the universe made up of matter and souls.
 The universe, and the matter and souls within it, is eternal and uncreated, and there is no omnipotent creator deity in Jainism.
 There are, however, "gods" and other spirits who exist within the universe and Jains believe that the soul can attain "godhood"; however, none of these supernatural beings exercise any sort of creative activity or have the capacity or ability to intervene in answers to prayers.